-- (1) A water account debit means any water allocation that is taken, assigned under section 71T of the Act, or otherwise debited or withdrawn from a water allocation account. - (2) For domestic and stock access licences, local water utility access licences, salinity and water table management access licences or aquifer access licences the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the access licence under section 71T of the Act in that water year, - (c) plus any water allocations re-credited to the water allocation account for the access licence in accordance with section 76 of the Act in that water year.
+- (1) A water account debit means any water allocation that is taken, assigned under section 71T of the Act, or otherwise debited or withdrawn from a water allocation account. - (2) For an access licence in the groundwater sources, the maximum water account debit in a water year must not exceed the following: - (a) the sum of water allocations credited to the water allocation account for the access licence from available water determinations in that water year, - (b) plus any water allocations assigned to the water allocation account for the access licence under section 71T of the Act in that water year, - (c) plus any water allocations re-credited to the water allocation account for the access licence in accordance with section 76 of the Act in that water year.